Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Conclusion

 We would like to conclude by emphasizing the potential of the DSNB to probe the nature of the neutrino masses.
 If neutrino masses indeed have a dynamic nature, the only feasible way of testing this directly is through the DSNB.
-One can, in principle, have some imprints of this in large scale structures as well, however, the sensitivity required to probe these effects is beyond the reach of even next generation experiments.
-This makes the DSNB the only way of testing the dynamic nature of neutrino masses directly.
+However, probing this effect is beyond the ability of current and future generation experiments due to the existing astrophysical uncertainties.
+If the uncertainties can be tamed in the future, we might have a hope of disentangling the two effects.
+Current and near-future cosmological surveys will be completely insensitive to direct measurements of the neutrino mass.
+In this sense, our work underscores the importance of DSNB detection efforts: while current experiments are unlikely to resolve dynamic mass effects, future advances in astrophysical modeling and large-volume detectors could make the DSNB a powerful probe of new neutrino physics.